Mr-Zamora/my-first-repo/README.md

 - Tracks changes to your projects and helps with collaboration.

 **Show an example:**
-- Visit your profile ([Mr. Zamora’s GitHub](https://github.com/Mr-Zamora)) to demonstrate how repositories work.
+- Visit the profile ([Mr. Zamora’s GitHub](https://github.com/Mr-Zamora)) to demonstrate how repositories work.

 **Key terms:**
 - Repository: A folder for your project.